 Sponsors

 Others

+I think the only practical priority system is first come first served!
+The above would only be useful in the case of simultaneous bookings as we would not want to cancel a commercial booking once accepted .
+Once we bank a booking deposit it is a done deal!

 Rent:

-The committee will set the rent to be paid if the request is approved, this will be based on facilities required e.g.: all of club rooms, just supper room, kitchen, tea and coffee supplied etc. and the length of time the rooms are required for.
+The committee will set the rent to be paid if the request is approved, this will be based on facilities required e.g.: all of club rooms, just supper room, kitchen, tea and coffee supplied etc. number of people expected and the length of time the rooms are required.
 With sponsors the committee may grant from time to time gratuitous use if the sponsorship contribution to the club is considered to warrant it.

 SCHEDULE 2.
 Area of Premises to be used

-e.g. Use of Supper room and Toilets as shown in Schedule 4.
+e.g. Use of Supper room and Toilets as highlighted in Schedule 4.

 SCHEDULE 3.
 Rental charges.